Epidemiology of measles

 Measles is extremely contagious, but surviving the infection results in lifelong immunity, so its continued circulation in a community depends on the generation of susceptible hosts by birth of children.
 In communities which generate insufficient new hosts the disease will die out.
 This concept was first recognized by Bartlett in 1957, who referred to the minimum number supporting measles as the critical community size (CCS).
 Analysis of outbreaks in island communities suggested that the CCS for measles is c.
 250,000.
 Due to the development of vaccination against measles, the world has seen a 99% decrease in measles related cases compared cases before the vaccine was developed.
-Unfortunately, the COVID-19 pandemic has created less of a concern of routine measles immunizations, and outbreaks are expected to occur if routine vaccinations of children are not implemented again.